olivas/mad_dash/README.md

-# simprod_monitor
+# mad_dash
-Monitoring for IceCube Simulation Production
+A dashboard for displaying histograms stored at Madison's Data Warehouse.